Basejump-AI/basejump-docs/getting-started/quickstart.md

 ![Adding a database](/images/datasources/add_database_modal.png)

 2. Fill in your database credentials in the modal window.
 To include any additional schemas besides the default schema, add them in the 'Accessible Schemas'.
-For more information on creating templated schemas using Jinja, refer to the 'Datasources' page
+For more information on creating templated schemas using Jinja, refer to the 'Datasources' page.
+The database role you provide needs to have a SELECT permission to the tables you want to give access.

 [!ref](/sidebar-options/administrator-options/datasources.md)